 UCA history undergraduate and graduate students have gone on to do some incredible things.
 Some have pursued graduate study at universities such as Harvard, Yale, UCLA, the University of Texas, Auburn, St. Louis University, Boston University, Ole Miss, Kansas State, and the University of Arkansas.
 Graduates have taken teaching jobs in schools and colleges both in and out of the state.
 Others have exciting careers at museums, archives, and the national park system, while some have pursued successful careers in government and business.

-As you will see when you look at our graduate profiles page, UCA history alums have skills that take them far beyond the university campus.
+As you will see when you look at our graduates profile page, UCA history alums have skills that take them far beyond the university campus.
 What do history students spend their time doing?
 They analyze historical sources, use them to make persuasive arguments, and position those findings in what has already been written by other scholars about that topic.
 This means our students can think critically about what they read, analyze it, and use that evidence as support for their message—a necessary skill used in all occupations!
 Our students write lots of papers in different formats: traditional research papers, historiographies, book reviews, and blogs.
 Being able to write effectively is critical to employers.
 History students discuss what they have read in class, so you learn how to articulate, persuade, and defend your position orally—perfect skills for making presentations.

 We hope our website will provide you with information that you need, and if you have a specific question please contact me at firstname.lastname@example.org